Kim Seon-yeong (curler)

 Kim Seon-yeong (born May 18, 1993), nicknamed "Sunny", is a South Korean curler.
-She was the second, but now plays lead on Team Kim Eun-jung.
-The Kim team represented South Korea at the 2018 Winter Olympics, where they won a silver medal.
+She currently plays lead on the Gangneung City Hall curling team, skipped by Ha Seung-youn.
+She was a longtime member of the Kim Eun-jung rink that won silver medals at the 2018 Winter Olympics and the 2022 World Women's Curling Championship.

 Career

 Juniors

 Kim played in five straight Pacific-Asia Junior Curling Championships for South Korea from 2010 to 2014.
 She played second for the team, which was skipped by Kim Eun-jung in 2010 and 2012, and was the alternate in 2011 (but played no games).
 In 2013 and 2014, she played third for the team, which was skipped by Kim Kyeong-ae.
 She won silver medals at the event from 2010 to 2013 inclusive, a bronze medal in 2013, and a gold in 2014.

 The gold at the 2014 Pacific Juniors qualified the team to represent South Korea at the 2014 World Junior Curling Championships.
 The team finished the round robin with a 7–2 record, tied with Canada for first place.
 After losing the 1 vs. 2 game to Canada (skipped by Kelsey Rocque), the team beat Sweden in the semifinal before once again losing to Canada in a rematch in the gold medal final.

 Kim has represented South Korea's Gyeongbuk Science College in two Winter Universiades, playing second for Kim Eun-jung at both the 2015 and 2017 Winter Universiades, finishing 5th and 6th respectively.